darkpatternsdigital/openapi-generators/generators/dotnetstandard-client/OpenApiCodegen.Client/README.md

   path of the schema file
 - `Configuration` - Additional configuration settings specific to this schema.
   See the configuration yaml documentation below.
+- `SchemaId` - Specifies the "retrieval URI" used when resolving relative paths to external files.
+Otherwise, the absolute file-scheme URL will be used.

 In addition, adding the following to an ItemGroup in the csproj (or adding the yaml file with the build action `OpenApiSchemaCSharpClientOptions` via Visual